 The trend illustrates a progression of DMARC compliance in the growth of p=quarantine and p=reject policies from 2021.
 That’s nothing but good news for retailers and their customers.

 For the retail, hospitality, and travel community, the holiday season is the most intense time of year for consumers and cybersecurity professionals facing persistent threats.
 From the beginning of October through the end of December, cyber threats to organizations expand in both scale and intensity to match the rise in consumer traffic.Retail & Hospitality Information Sharing and Analysis Center (RH-ISAC)

 Phishing isn’t slowing down, and during the busiest online and in-person shopping season, retailers should enable email authentication as part of their outbound email marketing strategies.
 Cybercriminals follow the money and know whom to strike based on victims’ cybersecurity postures.
 The lack of foundational email controls like DMARC is a signal to threat actors that a domain is vulnerable.

 The holiday season is prime time for retailers large and small to assess their domain security with internal IT staff or with third-party managed service providers.
-The National Retail Federation realizes that “loss of data is particularly potent for retailers, as their reputations and revenue can be impacted by a cyberattack.”
+The National Retail Federation recognizes that “loss of data is particularly potent for retailers, as their reputations and revenue can be impacted by a cyberattack.”

 Wouldn’t it be best to know that your customers can trust the email communications they receive from you?

 Want to continue the conversation?
-Head over to the dmarcian Forum
+Head over to the dmarcian Forum.